 - Must have lost a parent or legal guardian to death.

 - Must have attended New Hope for Kids’ grief support program in the past, or be currently enrolled.

-- Must be accepted as a full-time, degree-seeking student at an accredited, nonprofit 2- or 4-year college, university or technical school.
+- Must be accepted as a full-time, degree-seeking student at an accredited, nonprofit 2- or 4-year college.